Uzochukwu001/Google-Data-Analytics-Capstone-Project---Case-study-1/README.md

 # Google-Data-Analytics-Capstone-Project---Case-study-1

+## Introduction

+This is my version of the Google Data Analytics Capstone - Case Study 1.
+The full documentation of the case study as well as the .csv files(which I could not upload here on GitHub because the sizes exceed 25mb) can be found in the Google Data Analytics Capstone: Complete a Case Study course.

+For this project these steps below will be followed to ensure its completion:
+•	the six Google data analysis phases: Ask, Prepare, Process, Analyze, Share, and Act.
+•	Each step will also follow these roadmaps with: Guiding questions and answers, Key tasks as a checklist, Deliverable as a checklist and  Codings if needed.

+### Ask

+For the ask step, let's get some context from the Cyclistic Bike Share document:
+- Scenario: As a junior data analyst working in the Marketing Analytics team at Cyclistic (a bike-share company in Chicago), the Director of Marketing believes the company’s future success depends on maximizing the number of annual memberships.
+Therefore, your team wants to understand how casual riders and annual members use Cyclistic bikes differently.
+From these insights, your team will design new marketing strategies to convert casual riders into annual members.
+But firstly, Cyclistic Executives must approve your recommendations which must be backed up with compelling data insights and professional data visualizations.

+- Characters and teams
+Cyclistic: A bike-share program that features more than 5,800 bicycles and 600 docking stations.
+It sets itself apart by also offering reclining bikes, hand tricycles, and cargo bikes, making bike-share more inclusive to people with disabilities and riders who can’t use a standard two-wheeled bike.
+The majority of riders opt for traditional bikes; about 8% of riders use assistive options.
+Cyclistic users are more likely to ride for leisure, but about 30% use them to commute to work each day.
+Lily Moreno: The director of marketing and your manager.
+Moreno is responsible for the development of campaigns and initiatives to promote the bike-share program.
+These may include email, social media, and other channels.
+Marketing Analytics team: A team of data analysts who are responsible for collecting, analyzing, and reporting data that helps guide Cyclistic marketing strategy.
+You joined this team six months ago and have been busy learning about Cyclistic’s mission and business goals — as well as how you, as a junior data analyst, can help Cyclistic achieve them.
+Cyclistic executive team: The notoriously detail-oriented executive team will decide whether to approve the recommended marketing program.
+Guiding questions
+•	What is the problem you are trying to solve?
+The main objective is to determine a way to build a profile for annual members and the best marketing strategies to turn casual bike riders into annual members.
+•	How can your insights drive business decisions?
+The insights will help the marketing team to increase annual members.

 An analysis and Visulisation of Cyclistic Bike Share Dataset from kaggle using R.

 #The monthly record datasets were imported into R studio from the 'environment' pane and appended with rbindlist from data.table package.
 OR the sheets can be first combined into a single excel workbook and imported with excel_sheet function.